Jemoka/blag/content/posts/KBhaibridgelab_d2aft.md

 -   Load the wine dataset into a DataFrame and manipulate it.
 -   Feed slices back into our functions yesterday!
 Can you make the subsets of the data you made yesterday via the `.iloc` notation to make slicing easier?
 -   Is there any columns that need normalisation?
+Any outliers (2 std. dev away)?
+Why/why not?
 -   Create a balanced version of the wine dataset between red and white classes.
-Does fitting this normalized version into our model makes training easier?
+Does fitting this normalized version into our model makes training results better?